Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Takeaway

 But you also have to spend about double the price of regular bird baths for this masterpiece.
-It sure is worth it, considering its ball design works perfectly for hummers.

 CHECK CURRENT PRICE

-3. Bits & Pieces Petal Flower Bird Bath– Most Affordable
+3. Bits & Pieces Petal Flower Bird Bath (Most Affordable)

 Bits and Pieces - Hanging Flower Petal Birdbath - Glass Flower Hanging Birdbath and Feeder - Outdoor Décor

 This hanging bird bath from Bits and Pieces has a simplistic design that makes it very affordable.
-Still, it's nothing compared to the artistic sculptures and statues the company produces, also at affordable prices.

 Look: